SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [webdriverio/webdriverio](https://github.com/webdriverio/webdriverio) - Next-gen browser and mobile automation test framework for Node.js
+- [garronej/denoify](https://github.com/garronej/denoify) - 🦕For NPM module authors that would like to support Deno but do not want to write and maintain a port.
 - [nexe/nexe](https://github.com/nexe/nexe) - 🎉 create a single executable out of your node.js apps
 - [casbin/node-casbin](https://github.com/casbin/node-casbin) - An authorization library that supports access control models like ACL, RBAC, ABAC in Node.js and Browser
 - [pubkey/jsonschema-key-compression](https://github.com/pubkey/jsonschema-key-compression) - Compress json-data based on its json-schema while still having valid json